micmejia/bible-dump/NKJV/Genesis/Gen 27.md

 Then she gave the savory food and the bread, which she had prepared, into the hand of her son Jacob.

 ###### 18
 So he went to his father and said, "My father."
 And he said, "Here I am.
-Who _are_ you, my son?"
+Who are you, my son?"

 ###### 19
-Jacob said to his father, "I _am_ Esau your firstborn; I have done just as you told me; please arise, sit and eat of my game, that your soul may bless me."
+Jacob said to his father, "I am Esau your firstborn; I have done just as you told me; please arise, sit and eat of my game, that your soul may bless me."

 ###### 20
-But Isaac said to his son, "How _is it_ that you have found _it_ so quickly, my son?"
-And he said, "Because the Lord your God brought _it_ to me."
+But Isaac said to his son, "How is it that you have found it so quickly, my son?"
+And he said, "Because the Lord your God brought it to me."

 ###### 21
-Isaac said to Jacob, "Please come near, that I may feel you, my son, whether you _are_ really my son Esau or not."
+Isaac said to Jacob, "Please come near, that I may feel you, my son, whether you are really my son Esau or not."

 ###### 22
-So Jacob went near to Isaac his father, and he felt him and said, "The voice _is_ Jacob's voice, but the hands _are_ the hands of Esau."
+So Jacob went near to Isaac his father, and he felt him and said, "The voice is Jacob's voice, but the hands are the hands of Esau."

 ###### 23
 And he did not recognize him, because his hands were hairy like his brother Esau's hands; so he blessed him.

 ###### 24
-Then he said, "_Are_ you really my son Esau?"
-He said, "I _am._"
+Then he said, "Are you really my son Esau?"
+He said, "I am."

 ###### 25
-He said, "Bring _it_ near to me, and I will eat of my son's game, so that my soul may bless you."
-So he brought _it_ near to him, and he ate; and he brought him wine, and he drank.
+He said, "Bring it near to me, and I will eat of my son's game, so that my soul may bless you."
+So he brought it near to him, and he ate; and he brought him wine, and he drank.

 ###### 26
 Then his father Isaac said to him, "Come near now and kiss me, my son."

 ###### 27
-And he came near and kissed him; and he smelled the smell of his clothing, and blessed him and said: "Surely, the smell of my son _Is_ like the smell of a field Which the Lord has blessed.
+And he came near and kissed him; and he smelled the smell of his clothing, and blessed him and said: "Surely, the smell of my son Is like the smell of a field Which the Lord has blessed.

 ###### 28
 Therefore may God give you Of the dew of heaven, Of the fatness of the earth, And plenty of grain and wine.

 ###### 29
 Let peoples serve you, And nations bow down to you.
 Be master over your brethren, And let your mother's sons bow down to you.
-Cursed _be_ everyone who curses you, And blessed _be_ those who bless you!"
+Cursed be everyone who curses you, And blessed be those who bless you!"

 ## Esau's Lost Hope